ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/09-refactor-code-part-2.md

 - The `assert` object that `@codemod-utils/tests` provides comes from Node.js.

-    Make strong assertions whenever possible, using methods such as [`assert.deepStrictEqual()`](https://nodejs.org/docs/latest-v18.x/api/assert.html#assertdeepstrictequalactual-expected-message), [`assert.strictEqual()`](https://nodejs.org/docs/latest-v18.x/api/assert.html#assertstrictequalactual-expected-message), and [`assert.throws()`](https://nodejs.org/docs/latest-v18.x/api/assert.html#assertthrowsfn-error-message).
-Weak assertions like [`assert.match()`](https://nodejs.org/docs/latest-v18.x/api/assert.html#assertmatchstring-regexp-message) and [`assert.ok()`](https://nodejs.org/docs/latest-v18.x/api/assert.html#assertokvalue-message), which create a "room for interpretation" and can make tests pass when they shouldn't (false negatives), should be avoided.
+    Make strong assertions whenever possible, by using [`assert.deepStrictEqual`](https://nodejs.org/docs/latest-v22.x/api/assert.html#assertdeepstrictequalactual-expected-message), [`assert.strictEqual`](https://nodejs.org/docs/latest-v22.x/api/assert.html#assertstrictequalactual-expected-message), and [`assert.throws`](https://nodejs.org/docs/latest-v22.x/api/assert.html#assertthrowsfn-error-message).
+Avoid weak assertions like [`assert.match`](https://nodejs.org/docs/latest-v22.x/api/assert.html#assertmatchstring-regexp-message) and [`assert.ok`](https://nodejs.org/docs/latest-v22.x/api/assert.html#assertokvalue-message), which create a "room for interpretation" and can make tests pass when they shouldn't (false negatives).

-- Although the implementation for `renameModule()` is complex (we had to parse and update abstract syntax trees), the test for it is simple, because `renameModule()` provided a good interface.
+- Although the implementation for `renameModule` is complex (we had to parse and update abstract syntax trees), the test for it is simple, because `renameModule` provided a good interface.

 - The input and output files were simple enough that we could write their content in one line without sacrificing readability.
-Should they have many lines, create an array of strings and use `normalizeFile()` from `@codemod-utils/tests` instead.
+Should they have many lines, create an array of strings and use `normalizeFile` from `@codemod-utils/tests` instead.
 This way, you can simulate what one would see in an actual file.

-    ```ts
+    ```ts {3-8,14-19}
     import { normalizeFile } from '@codemod-utils/tests';

     const oldFile = normalizeFile([